RobertBernstein/OdysseyRegistration/README.md

 1. Click "Create".
 1. You should see a message that the site was created successfully.

-### Created new SQL registration database for the test website
+### Create new SQL registration database for the test website

 1. TODO: Add instructions.